Rules & Regulations of the State of Tennessee

 (b) Once the initial payment is processed, payment will be made to the owner on the first working day of the month in which the payment is due.
 Monthly Housing Assistance Payments are not considered late until after the 5th of the month.

 (c) Late Fees.
-If the HAP is not received by the owner by the fifth working day of the next month due to a delay caused by the THDA, the payment will be considered late and the THDA will be responsible for a late payment penalty if requested by the owner within thirty (30) calendar days.
+If the owner does not receive the HAP by the fifth business day of the next month due to a delay caused by the THDA, the payment will be considered late and the THDA will be responsible for a late payment penalty if requested by the owner within thirty (30) calendar days.

 1. If the THDA can verify that the payment was processed appropriately, a late fee will not be allowed.